 If proposed structural mitigation measures are likely to worsen flood risk at any properties, it is recommended that detailed floor level survey be collected for these properties, to better understand how the flood impacts may change as a result of the measure.

-ID Recommendation Issue Type Issue Significance Timing 3-1 Collect detailed floor level survey if flood impacts are predicted at properties Gap Medium Future in the FRMS&P 2018 as the number of properties affected at ground level and number of properties flooded above floor for each design event and for both residential and non-residential properties.
+ID Recommendation Issue Type Issue Significance Timing 3-1 Collect detailed floor level survey if flood impacts are predicted at properties.
+Future opportunity Medium Future

 3.2 Identifying Property Impacts